KelvinPichinini/KL25Z-LDR-Photoresistor-/README.md

 # LDR-KL25Z

-**ATENTION** in the schematics i changed the places of the resistors, please switch them so that the signal read is compatible with the code
+**ATENTION** in the schematics i changed the places of the resistors, please switch them so that the signal read is compatible with the code.

 A simple circuit developed for a Freedom KL25Z board that consist of a photoresistor a couple of resistors and a LED.

 What the circuit does?